SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Introduction

-As noted earlier, each SQL dialect has distinct keywords and functions, rendering a model trained on a specific dialect uniquely specialized.
-However, a significant challenge arises when Text-to-SQL system users manage databases across multiple dialects, as deploying multiple dialect-specific models is computationally demanding.
-To overcome this, we introduced a novel method utilizing the Mixture of Experts (MoE) architecture \citep{fedus2022switch, riquelme2021scaling, jiang2024mixtral}, compared this approach with existing techniques for merging models.
-Our method initializes the MLP layers of the MoE model using the MLP layers of the dialect-expert models, while the self-attention sub-layers are initialized using a two-by-two Spherical Linear Interpolation (SLERP) of self-attentions from the dialect experts.
+Each SQL dialect has distinct keywords and functions, rendering a model trained on a specific dialect uniquely specialized.
+A significant challenge arises when users manage databases across multiple dialects, as deploying multiple dialect-specific models can be computationally demanding.
+Moreover, we multi-dialect datasets might share common SQL characteristics, leading to some overlap in the features learned by the models.
+By merging models, we believe they can gain a deeper understanding of core features as they appear across multiple dialects.
+To overcome this, we introduce a novel method for utilizing the Mixture of Experts (MoE) architecture \citep{fedus2022switch, riquelme2021scaling, jiang2024mixtral}.
+Specifically, our approach is based on initializing the MoE model using the layers of the dialect-expert models, while the sub-layers are initialized using a two-by-two Spherical Linear Interpolation (SLERP) of self-attentions from the dialect experts, as approaches for efficient merging.
 Additionally, to harness dialect-specific expertise effectively, we initialize the routers with hidden states corresponding to dialect-specific keywords.
-Our method demonstrated an improvement of approximately 2.5\% in average performance over common model merging strategies and showed superior performance in SQLite and BigQuery dialects, outperforming the expert models by 0.68\% and 7.25\%, respectively.
-It also exceeded the performance of a MoE model initialized without our dialect-aware model merging, trained for the same number of steps.
+We demonstrate an improvement of 2.5\% in average performance compared to other model merging approaches, as well as superior performance, outperforming the expert models up to 7.3\%.